ronalds141/SQL-Portfolio/README.md

     Attributes3 TEXT
 );
 ```
-Now, the data cleaning.
-The following query was used:
+For cleaning the data, the following query was used:
 ```sql
 INSERT INTO YELP_RestaurantsCLEANED (
     Business_id, Name, Address, City, State, Postal_Code,